(Also known as Patellar Tendonitis, Patellar Tendinopathy, Patellar Tendinitis, Jumper’s Knee)

 Other intervention for patellar tendonitis

 Despite appropriate physiotherapy management, some patients with patellar tendonitis do not improve adequately.
 When this occurs the treating physiotherapist or doctor will advise on the best course of management.
-This may include further investigations such as X-rays, ultrasound, MRI or CT scan, pharmaceutical intervention, corticosteroid injection or referral to appropriate medical authorities who will advise on any interventions that may be appropriate to improve the condition.
-In rare cases, where patients have been unresponsive to a high quality physiotherapy program, surgery may be indicated.
+This may include further investigations such as X-rays, Ultrasound, MRI or CT scan, pharmaceutical intervention, corticosteroid injection, autologous blood injection, podiatrist or psychologist review or referral to appropriate medical authorities who will advise on any interventions that may be appropriate to improve the condition.
+In rare cases, where patients have been unresponsive to a high quality physiotherapy program and all other conservative measures, surgery may be indicated.

 Exercises for patellar tendonitis